Knotx/knotx-fragments/actions/core/README.md

 For `POST`, `PUT` and `PATCH` methods, request body is sent.
 Body can be specified either as String or as a JSON, using `body` and `bodyJson` parameters under `endpointOptions`.
-It is possible to perform interpolation using values from  original request, Fragment's configuration or Fragment's payload.
+It is possible to perform interpolation using values from the original request, Fragment's configuration or Fragment's payload.
 For details, see [Knot.x Server Common Placeholders](https://github.com/Knotx/knotx-server-http/tree/master/common/placeholders#available-request-placeholders-support).
 Please note that unlike for path, placeholders in body will not be URL-encoded.